Hotel garni Donauhof

 Hotel Donauhof - Holidays in the wine region Wachau

-Hotel Donauhof is situated right at the Danube in the romantic wine-growers’ place Weissenkirchen.
+Hotel Donauhof is situated right at the Danube in the romantic wine-growers’ village Weissenkirchen.
 The small, charming hotel (13 rooms, 26 beds) with its personal atmosphere and tasteful ambience is the ideal place for your Wachau holiday – due to its central location, the highlights of Wachau can be reached in just a few minutes by car.
 Your hostesses will be pleased to assist you with lots of hot tips for your holiday in Wachau.
 The rooms (all non-smoking), furnished and decorated with love and care, invite to relax and to enjoy the view of the Danube or the vineyards.

 A special highlight of the Hotel Donauhof is the delicious breakfast buffet which tops every expectation.
 Regional culinary treats, health-food corner, home-made jams and pastries and much more wait for our guests to give them an ideal start into a day to enjoy your holiday in Wachau.
 The lovely breakfast room with a view of the Danube invites to linger, and in summer we serve the breakfast on the magnificent terrace right next to the apricot orchard.
-During the day, the garden terrace is the place to relax; in the evening, our guests get together in the cosy wine tavern “Donaustüberl” with a good glass of Wachau wine.
+During the day, the garden terrace is the place to relax, in the evening, our guests get together in the cosy wine tavern “Donaustüberl” with a good glass of Wachau wine.
 Numerous wine pubs and restaurants can be reached from the hotel on foot.

-Open: March till November.
+Open: End of March till November.

 For further information or bookings please click here.